swahareddy/swahareddy.github.io/projects/starlink.md

 title: Potential for constellations of small satellites
 ---

 As part of our _Communication for Management_ class I had to pick a topic that interests me and present to an external audience.
 I focused on big-picture storytelling and trying to move the audience towards my new technology.
-The audience is supposed to be a room full of CTOs or other C suit execs from all industries (Travel, avaition, government, logistics, etc)
+The audience is supposed to be a room full of CTOs or other C suite execs from all industries (Travel, avaition, government, logistics, etc)

 A large focus of this was was vocal, but I'm having trouble uploading the video.
 Here is the slide deck meanwhile: